cn-uofbasel/nfn-scala_deprecated/README.md

 JDK 7 should be available, otherwise it can be downloaded directly from [oracle](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
 To install sbt you can use homebrew (`brew install sbt`).

+### nfn-scala
+You can either use sbt to compile the project (e.g. `sbt compile`) or you can use `sbt assembly`.
+This command will build the jarfile `./target/scala-2.10/nfn-assembly-0.1-SNAPSHOT.jar` with all dependency (even Scala itself!) which makes it easier to deploy it because you do not have to install sbt or scala (only JVM).

+### ccn-lite

+To install ccn-lite and its dependencies follow the information [here](https://github.com/cn-uofbasel/ccn-lite). nfn-scala uses the commandline utilities of ccn-lite, therefore it needs to have the compiled utilities available.
+There are two possibilities, either you have CCNL_HOME set to your custom installation or you clone the repository with `--recursive` and use the submodule in `ccn-lite-nfn`.
+In general the ladder is the easier option, because the version of ccn-lite is always compatible with your nfn-scala.
+To compile ccn-lite (either in `$CCNL_HOME` or in the submodule), you can type sbt compileCCNLite.
+Alternatively you can also build it manually, but you have to make sure that `USE_NFN=1` is set.

 #### IDE
 If you want to use IntelliJ or eclipse you can use the sbt tasks `gen-idea` or `eclipse`.